chaoss/metrics/README.md

 [Metrics Template](resources/metrics-template.md)

-## Contribute and Participate to the CHAOSS Project and Metrics Working Groupus
+## Contribute and Participate to the CHAOSS Project and Metrics Working Groups

 [Contribute and Participate](https://chaoss.community/participate/).